 Freight factoring companies help trucking businesses to manage these issues while sustaining and growing their operations.
-Learn about key benefits of freight factoring for today’s trucking companies.
+Learn about key benefits of freight and load factoring for today’s trucking companies.

 Freight hauling is a critical component of the nation’s supply chain, but keeping trucks on the road to retail, wholesale, and other distribution sites is fraught with some unique challenges.
 As a transportation fleet manager or an owner-operator in the trucking industry, you face fluctuating operating expenses and sluggish payment cycles that can lead to funding shortfalls.
 Freight factoring companies help trucking businesses to manage these issues while sustaining and growing their operations.
 Here are some of the key benefits of freight factoring for today’s trucking companies.

 To stay competitive in the trucking industry, freight haulers take on loads that must be delivered within strict time constraints.
 However, freight brokers and direct shippers usually have at least 30 days to pay for the hauling service after the trucking company delivers the load to its destination.
 This payment arrangement is great for the shippers, but it often leaves truck operators strapped for cash when paying for operating expenses.